 In Figure 26 and Table 10 (Appendix 2) the summary of unavailable MWR L0 products is given.
-Several missing orbits can be seen on cycle 75, which corresponds to the unavailability in RA2 L0 products.
+Several missing orbits can be seen on cycle 77, two complete orbits are missing on cycle 77 due to ARTEMIS unavailability on 16th March and a bad antenna acquisition on 19th March 2009.

-Figure 26: MWR L0 unavailable products for cycle 75
+Figure 26: MWR L0 unavailable products for cycle 77